 Photo: Quality Quails

 Here's how to make your own quail (or Partridge, if you prefer).
-Gather white and black paper, crayons, a pencil, scissors, a feather, white glue, and a googly eye.
+Affiliate links below.

 Cut a half-circle from white paper and color it blue, brown and grey.
 We used watercolor paper since it has great texture with crayons.
 Cut a teardrop shape for the wing and color it brown.